 Typical drainage problems seen in the area include:

-• Insufficient slope or grading - Without angled grading, water cannot run off efficiently.
+- Insufficient slope or grading - Water cannot run off efficiently without angled grading.
 Most backyards have less than a 1% slope, which causes ponding.

-• Compacted soil - Clay soils easily compact down, restricting water percolation and absorption.
-This leads to waterlogging on the surface.
+- Compacted soil—Clay soils easily compact, restricting water percolation and absorption and leading to waterlogging on the surface.

-• Clogged or broken pipes - Old terracotta pipes crack over time, while PVC pipes get blocked by roots and debris.
-Underground drainage failures are a major cause of persistent wet spots.
+- Clogged or broken pipes - Old terracotta pipes crack over time, while PVC pipes get blocked by roots and debris.
+Underground drainage failures are a significant cause of persistent wet spots.

-By identifying where and how drainage is failing, you can take targeted steps to improve the situation.
-The next sections will cover specific solutions to mitigate these common Sydney yard moisture problems.
+Youcan take targeted steps to improve the situation by identifying where and how drainage is failing.
+The following sections will cover specific solutions to these common Sydney yard moisture problems.

 Grading Your Yard for Improved Drainage